Thyroid and your mental health – what’s the link?

 • Angry (30%)

-As well as this, we found that nearly two in five (39%) participants had been diagnosed with either anxiety or depression alongside their thyroid condition.
+Almost two in five (39%) participants reported that they had been diagnosed with either anxiety or depression alongside their thyroid condition.

 How can I tell the difference between a thyroid condition and a mental health condition?

-Because the symptoms of a mental health condition and thyroid condition can mimic each other, it can be very difficult to tell them apart.
+Because the symptoms of a mental health condition and thyroid condition can be similar, it can be very difficult to tell them apart.
 The most accurate way to determine whether there is a medical cause for your low mood is through a blood test.

-A thyroid function blood test can help you assess whether your thyroid function may be contributing to your mental health problems.
+A Thyroid Function Blood Test can help you explore whether your thyroid function may be contributing to your mental health problems.
 And if your thyroid function is normal, it's likely due to another cause, such as a mental health condition.

 Regardless of whether your mental health is affected by your thyroid condition or not, you may benefit from further support such as healthy lifestyle changes, talking therapies, or medication.